skedwards88/react-base/README.md

   });
 }
 ```

+If you are using a custom domain instead of GitHub pages, omit the `path` and `scope` conditionals and just use `"/service-worker.js"` and `""`.

 Note that the service worker will not be registered if you are running the server in development mode (`process.env.NODE_ENV !== "development"`).